atamborrino/redisc/README.md

 ## Installation
 No hosted Maven repository for now, so you have to clone this repo and do a ```sbt publish-local``` to publish it in your local Ivy repository.
-Then add to your dependency:
+Then add to your dependencies:
 ```
 libraryDependencies += "com.github.atamborrino" %% "redisc" % "0.1-SNAPSHOT"
 ```